ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 ## Evaluation table

+Here is an overview of the evaluation metrics for the different retrieval methods we explore in this tutorial:

 | Methode                           | Backbone      | P@1 | P@5 | P@10 | recall@10 | recall@100 | Map@100 |
 |-----------------------------------|---------------|-----|-----|------|-----------|------------|---------|
 | BM25                              | Elasticsearch | .1200   |  .0480   |  .0380   |     .0860      |     .4373       |     .0605    |